jackmounts/the-planeswalker-archive/README.md

 - Threejs with fiber and drei implementations
 - GSAP core
 - Image Recognition Using Machine Learning
-- Simple local storage using Dexie.js
+- Simple persistend IndexedDB storage using Dexie.js
+- Zustand for store data management
 - Bundled for Browsers, desktops and mobile with Capacitor.js

 ## Possible Future Implementations